csgcmai/lqp_face/ReadMe.txt

 This is an implementation of our face verification system [2] based on Local Quantized Pattern features [1, 3].
-The current implementation is the replica of learning code used in [2], however the feature computation code is the original one [1].
+The current implementation is the replica of MATLAB learning code used in [2], however the feature computation code is the original one [1].

 The current distribution contains code for computing local pattern features